-Good time mangers are rare, but that does not mean you cannot be good at managing your time.
-Here are a few habits for managing your time more effectively.
+Good time managers are rare, but that does not mean you cannot be good at managing your time.
+Here are a few time management techniques that assist in motivating yourself and teaching you how to save time by managing your time more effectively.

 “In times like these, it helps to recall that there have always been times like these.”